wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-defend/includes/hunt-threats-within-network.md

 - When joining between two tables, choose the table with less rows to be the first one (left-most).
 - When joining between two tables, project only needed columns from both sides of the join.

-Here is an example of a Kusto query for process creation with suspicious file endings:
+Here's an example of a Kusto query for process creation with suspicious file endings:

 ```kusto
 ProcessCreationEvents